Streetcars in North America: United States

 The second "second-generation" streetcar system opened in North America was in 2007, in Seattle, where the city's transportation department led the project to construct the South Lake Union Streetcar, but contracted with local transit authority King County Metro to operate the service.
 Connecting the neighborhood south of Lake Union with the transit core of downtown Seattle, it operates every 15 minutes and is served by three low-floor streetcars of the same type as some of those in Portland.
 Residents of the area began referring to the system as the "South Lake Union Trolley" giving it the amusing but unfortunate acronym of "SLUT".
 A line serving First Hill opened in January 2016 and feeds Central Link, the light rail system that opened in 2009.
 Construction of an extension that will connect the two lines is set to begin in early 2018.

-A new rail line which opened in Tacoma, Washington in 2003, Tacoma Link, is sometimes referred to as a streetcar line because of its short length and use of single vehicles (rather than trains) of the same type as the low-floor streetcars used in Portland.
-However, the line is separated from other traffic over most of its length, making it a light rail line, which is what its operator (Sound Transit) considers it to be.
+A new rail line that opened in Tacoma, Washington in 2003, Tacoma Link, is sometimes referred to as a streetcar line because of its short length and use of single vehicles (rather than trains) of the same type as the low-floor streetcars used in Portland.
+Because the line is separated from other traffic over most of its length, it is a light rail line, as its operator (Sound Transit) considers it to be.

 In development

 Some 70 U.S. cities have studied the idea of bringing back streetcars as transit, although to date the number that have come to fruition has been small.
-In the 2000s, one factor in this was lack of funding support for streetcar development from the Federal Transit Administration (FTA) under the Bush Administration.
-However, under the Obama Administration, the FTA indicated it would provide funding for streetcar projects in cities interested in building new systems.
+In the 2000s, one factor in this was lack of funding support for streetcar development from the Federal Transit Administration (FTA) under the Bush administration.
+Nonetheless, under the Obama administration, the FTA indicated it would provide funding for streetcar projects in cities interested in building new systems.